-The above code returns output something like this.
-On the left is the original image and on the right is the histogram image after histogram equalization.
+The above code returns something like this.
+On the left is the original image, and on the right is the histogram image after histogram equalization.

 Example2 of Python Histogram Equalization

-In the second example, we have taken a grayscale image and apply the histogram equalization function.
+In the second example, we have taken a grayscale image and applied the histogram equalization function.

 import cv2 import numpy as np # load the source image img = cv2.imread('veg.png') # convert it to grayscale img_yuv = cv2.cvtColor(img,cv2.COLOR_BGR2YUV) # apply histogram equalization img_yuv[:,:,0] = cv2.equalizeHist(img_yuv[:,:,0]) hist_eq = cv2.cvtColor(img_yuv, cv2.COLOR_YUV2BGR) # display both images (original and equalized) cv2.imshow("equalizeHist", np.hstack((img, hist_eq))) cv2.waitKey(0)

 The above code returns the following output -

 Related ArticlesPython OpenCV Gaussian Blur Filtering

 Draw different shapes on image using Python OpenCV